 Chart By holiday-weather.com

-Its still T shirt weather interrupted by the odd storm, but on the whole the weather is beautiful, the sea is about 26 degrees and you can definitely still get a sun tan.
+It’s still T-shirt weather interrupted by the odd storm, but on the whole, the weather is beautiful, the sea is about 26 degrees and you can still get a sun tan.

 We visited a week ago and enjoyed an outstanding dinner, fresh Tuna Carpaccio followed by their delicious Tikka Masala Curry.
 It was so hard to choose from their menu, I could have eaten everything.
-The sunset was amazing and the Kumharas staff were outstanding and super friendly, as always.
+The sunset was amazing, and the Kumharas staff was outstanding and super friendly.
 They never disappoint.
 If you are in the shopping mood, there is a small Hippy Market.
-The difference with this market, is that the store owners have worked with Kumharas for years and stock their stores with many hand picked items from all over Asia.
-I know this first hand, as I have met a few of the owners during my travels in India.
+The difference with this market is that the store owners have worked with Kumharas for years and stock their stores with many hand-picked items from all over Asia.
+I know this first hand, as I have met a few owners during my travels in India.

-Dont miss out, Kumharas is a very special evening out.
+Don’t miss out, Kumharas is an exceptional evening out.

 How are prices?

 September is not high season so there are many special offers and “happy hours” across the island.
-Most of the clubs are offering last minute discounts, so are the boat charter companies.
+Most clubs are offering last-minute discounts, as are the boat charter companies.

-Flights are a bit cheaper in September and whilst (as always) there can be bargains to be found if you hunt hard enough, you’re generally going to be looking at €150 – €250 for a return flight.
+Flights are a bit cheaper in September and while (as always) there can be bargains to be found if you hunt hard enough, you’re generally looking at €150 – €250 for a return flight.

-Take a look at Skyscanner.org Here you can find last minute deals for as little as rom €29 each way.
-Definitely worth checking out before you book direct with an airline.
+Take a look at Skyscanner.org Here you can find last-minute deals for as little as €29 each way.
+Worth checking out before you book direct with an airline.

 Which beaches are best?

-Our favourite beach on the island in September is Benirras.
-The beach is not so crowded , there are plenty of places to park and the swimming is perfect.
-Its quite extraordinary.
+Our favorite beach on the island in September is Benirras.
+The beach is not so crowded, there are plenty of places to park and the swimming is perfect.
+It’s quite extraordinary.
 No wonder Conde Nast voted Benirras one of the top 10 beaches in the world.

-Benirras is located 10 minutes from the beauitful village of San Miguel
+Benirras is located 10 minutes from the beautiful village of San Miguel

 If you are not hiring a car, there is a bus service from Ibiza Town to Benirras, albeit fairly infrequent.